pnnl/GenrAItOR/paper/paper.md

 2. These data were provided as chunks of context to GPT-4o with instructions to generate question-answer pairs to use as synthetic data.
 Context chunks are determined by grouping semantically similar text via a text embedding approach.
 An example question-answer pair used for RAFT training is given in [Figure 2](#fig:qapair).

-3. Context is prepended to the Q-A pair by sampling random 'distractor' documents and also including the context used to generate the Q-A pair with some probably.
+3. Context is prepended to the Q-A pair by sampling random 'distractor' documents and also including the context used to generate the Q-A pair with some probability.
 This creates contexts with varied levels of relevancy.

 4. GPT-4o synthetic data was split into training and evaluation subsets, with the training subset used to implement RAFT on Llama 3.